Aspen Words

 Non-AWN members are welcome to attend their first meeting to see if they want to join.

-All attendees must upload their proof of vaccination in advance on the ReturnSafe app
+All attendees must upload their proof of vaccination in advance on the ReturnSafe app.

 Free